rohan-kiratsata/rohan-kiratsata/README.md

 I'm a frontend developer and UI/UX designer.
 I create bugs and I'm the only one who solves it.
 Also, I can center div with css, so now you know about my development skills.
 Besides coding, I write blogs with 1 brain cell ([here](https://rohankiratsata.xyz)).
 Ask me about Tech, UI/UX, Science, Mythologies & Philosophy.
-(Psychology sometimes).
-And btw...soon I think DALL-E 2 gonna take my job..gotta learn AI/ML

 <img src="/Data/coding.gif" alt="">